STAT 385 Summer 2025 Unofficial Syllabus

 The University of Illinois is committed to combating sexual misconduct.
 Faculty and staff members are required to report any instances of sexual misconduct to the University’s Title IX and Disability Office.
 In turn, an individual with the Title IX and Disability Office will provide information about rights and options, including accommodations, support services, the campus disciplinary process, and law enforcement options.

-A list of the designated University employees who, as counselors, confidential advisors, and medical professionals, do not have this reporting responsibility and can maintain confidentiality, can be found at https://wecare.illinois.edu/resources/students/#confidential.
+A list of the designated University employees who, as counselors, confidential advisors, and medical professionals, do not have this reporting responsibility and can maintain confidentiality, can be found at https://wecare.illinois.edu/resources/learners/#confidential.
 Other information about resources and reporting is available at https://wecare.illinois.edu.

 The Last Word

 The Instructor reserves the right to make any changes considered to be academically advisable.
 Any changes will be announced in class and on the Course Website.
-It is the student’s responsibility to attend the class and keep track of the changes.
+It is the learner’s responsibility to attend the class and keep track of the changes.